themotu/sshez/README.md

 Install the package
 `go get github.com/themotu/sshez`

-Install it for your user:
+Install it for your user (bash or zsh):
-`sshez install ~/.bashrc` or for zsh `sshez install ~/.zshrc`
+`sshez install`

 ## Settings
-TODO: key types, folder name scheme, collision detecion for alias, check for alias in install, check for sshez in alias, prompt for config file creation and ssh folder, promt for remove password auth on server
+TODO: key types, folder name scheme, collision detecion for alias, check for alias in install, check for sshez in alias, prompt for config file creation and ssh folder, promt for remove password auth on server, bug with aliases

 ## Technical details

+By default we are using the ed25519 key type introduced in ssh 6.5.
+You can change this in the settings file.
+Elliptic-curve Diffie Hellman in Daniel Bernstein's Curve25519offers better security than ECDSA and DSA as well as good performance.
+You may change this in the settings file in .ssh/sshez.conf